-Asynchronous messaging is becoming a must-have for mental health clinics around the country.
+Asynchronous messaging for mental health is becoming a must-have for clinics around the country.
 The United States is seeing more people seek out mental health care than ever before.
 As the stigma around seeking help when people need it most continues to fade, mental health clinics are finding new ways to provide the best possible care.
-For many, this includes supplementing asynchronous messaging like two-way SMS texting and live website chat options that allow counselors to provide help and guidance when it matters most.
+For many, this includes supplementing asynchronous messaging like two-way SMS texting and live chat, real time options that allow counselors to provide help and guidance when it matters most.

 OhMD CEO, Ethan Bechtel, recently sat down with KC Johnson, CEO of HealthSource Integrated Solutions, for “The Patient Conversation”.
 They address new ways to approach the crisis care continuum and mental health care more broadly through asynchronous messaging.

 HealthSource Integrated Solutions is a multi-location 24/7 clinical call center offering crisis care and intervention, as well as managed IT services.
-They partner with mental health locations across Kansas to address crisis situations in real time and recommend solutions to better enable them to reach their patients.
+They partner with mental health locations across Kansas to address crisis situations in real time and recommend solutions to better enable them to reach their patients with an immediate response.
 Recently, HealthSource and their partner Community Mental Health Centers implemented secure two-way texting as a new way for those in crisis to contact them.

 KC Johnson has served every role from case management to operations for multiple crisis intervention centers.
 He shares his experience with two-way texting in the crisis care continuum and his vision for the application of asynchronous messaging in the future of mental health.

-The role of asynchronous messaging in the crisis care continuum
+The role of asynchronous messaging for mental health in the crisis care continuum

 Here is the challenge crisis call centers like HealthSource Integrated Solutions face on a daily basis: